smaanan/sev.en_commodities/README.md

 ```
 will make the function interactive, i.e. every time the user selects a different value for `Book`, `Counterpart` and date, the function updates the displayed result.

+## Note

+You might need to modify the directory of the parquet file in the notebook in order to load the data frame.

 ### Warning

 Whenever I open the notebook and run it for the first time, an error appears, which I could not solve and for which I don't know the cause, however when I run the functions again by choosing different values in the widgets the error disappears.
 This is strange because when I run the functions outside the widget no error appears.